ryanwu23/Sudoku/DESIGN.md

 ./sudoku solve // to solve a random Sudoku puzzle
 ```

+### Inputs and Outputs
+Input: the only inputs are the command-line parameters; see the User Interface above.

+Output: If command is to "create", a randomly-generated puzzle will be printed to `stdout`.
+If command is to "solve", puzzle with solution is printed to `stdout`.

 ### Functional decomposition modules into functions
 We anticipate the following functions:
 1. *main*, which parses the arguments and calls functions to either create or solve a puzzle